Wentzville, Missouri: Education

 The Wentzville R-IV School District covers Wentzville, Lake St. Louis, Foristell, Dardenne Prairie and parts of O'Fallon.
 There are four public high schools in the Wentzville District: Wentzville Holt High School, Timberland High School, North Point High School, and Liberty High School.
 Liberty High School is in neighboring Lake St. Louis.

 Catholic schools in Wentzville include St. Patrick School which hosts preschool through eighth grade.
 Immanuel Lutheran School is a private Christian school off Highway N. Immanuel offers classes for children from preschool through 8th Grade.
 It is a Lutheran Exemplary status school.

-Lindenwood University has a satellite campus located in the building that was formerly home to the Southern Air Restaurant, which after many years as a popular stop for travelers between St. Louis and Columbia, Missouri was last owned by Chuck Berry.
+Lindenwood University has a satellite campus located in the building that was formerly home to the Southern Air Restaurant, which after many years as a popular stop for travelers between St. Louis and Columbia, Missouri, was last owned by Chuck Berry.

 Midwest University, a primarily Korean-American, Christian institution offers undergraduate and graduate degrees in Wentzville.

-Urshan College and Urshan Graduate School of Theology, educational institutions owned and operated by the United Pentecostal Church International, offer undergraduate and graduate degrees in Wentzville.
+Urshan University and Urshan Graduate School of Theology, educational institutions owned and operated by the United Pentecostal Church International, offer undergraduate and graduate degrees in Wentzville.

 Wentzville has a public library, a branch of the St. Charles City-County Library.

 "In God We Trust" insignia controversy

 Sally Hunt of Maryland Heights spoke to the Wentzville Board of Aldermen on February 28, 2018, regarding an "In God We Trust" insignia recently mounted on the dais.
-Hunt was prevented from using all her allotted five minutes to speak to the council and then was forcibly removed from the room by police claiming they were acting on order of the mayor.
+Hunt's speech to the council was interrupted and she was forcibly removed from the room by police acting on the order of the mayor.
+Hunt and the mayor differ on whether Hunt had exceeded her allotted time to speak.
 The ACLU sued Wentzville in April 2018 on behalf of Hunt which was settled in November 2018.
 City of Wentzville insurance will pay $2,670 to the ACLU to offset lawyers' fees and legal cost.
 According to the terms of the settlement, Wentzville law enforcement officers will not remove a person from a council meeting without probable cause.
 Wentzville agreed not to censor speech due to content in future open forums.